vmiklos/plees-tracker/guide/src/README.md

 ## Contributing

 plees-tracker is free and open source.
-You can find the source code on [GitHub](https://github.com/vmiklos/plees-tracker) and issues and feature requests can be posted on the issue tracker.
+You can view the [source code](https://github.com/vmiklos/plees-tracker) and file an [https://github.com/vmiklos/plees-tracker/issues](issue or feature request).
 If you'd like to contribute, please consider opening a pull request.

 ## License